-Jeffrey Skipworth is a Director in the Houston office, and a licensed broker in the state of Texas.
+Jeffrey Skipworth is a Partner in the Houston office, and a licensed broker in the state of Texas.
 A member of the Moran team since 2006, Jeffrey’s primary focus is the expansion of Moran & Company’s brokerage platform throughout Houston and the greater south and central Texas areas.
 Since joining Moran & Company, Jeffrey has worked on over $2 billion of multifamily transactions, with half of that number in the greater Houston MSA.

 What does it take to be successful in your role?